-I was thinking back to some changes at the court I worked a few years ago which provide some good examples of how focusing upon processes can bring about positive changes.
+I was thinking back to some changes at the court I worked a few years ago which provide some good examples of how focusing upon improving processes which can bring about positive changes.

 Where’s the Bail Money?

-Back when I was an employee of one of the Courts of Delaware, a number of Courts and State Agencies joined together to bring a new case management software system to the State’s Courts that would help to:
+Back when I was an employee of one of the Courts of Delaware, many Courts, and State Agencies joined together to bring a new case management software system to the State’s Courts that would help to:

 - Make moving cases from one court to another easier

 - Reduce paperwork in managing cases by the Courts

 - Improve the management of cases for everyone in the Criminal Justice System